sumairq/Pico_Posts/README.md

 ## Credits

 This application was created and maintained by Sumair Qaisar sumairqaisar992@gmail.com.
-We would like to thank the Rails community and all the contributors who have helped make this project possible.

-## Contact

-If you have any questions, suggestions, or issues, feel free to contact us at <your-email@example.com>.

 Happy Microblogging! 🚀